 Bake the pudding for 45 minutes, or until a cake tester comes out clean.

-Bring heat down to a simmer, and continue simmering for roughly 8 to 10 minutes, until starchy taste has disappeared
+Bring heat down to a simmer, & continue simmering for roughly 8 to 10 minutes, until starchy taste has disappeared.

-When the pudding has finished baking, poke holes around the pudding.
+When the pudding has finished baking, poke holes around it.

 Serve with with a scoop of vanilla ice cream.
-Use roughly 4 oz. ice cream per scoop and 1 tablespoon sauce per serving of pudding.
+Use roughly 4 oz ice cream per scoop and 1 tbsp sauce per serving of pudding.

-This St. Patrick’s Day, make it a little more special with our fun and appetizing Irish cream bread pudding recipe.
-Enjoy the sweet and savory taste of our custard bread pudding that holds the exquisite taste of Irish cream liqueur.
+Enjoy the sweet and savory taste of our custard bread pudding that has the superb taste of Irish cream liqueur.
 It’s a dessert dish that’s best served with champagne and delicious steak dishes.

 Have your own special recipe to share?
 Submit Your Recipe Today!